 Sections below further define and illustrate trial balance in context with related terms and concepts from the bookkeeping, accounting, and business analysis, emphasizing four themes:

 - First, further definition of terms Trial Balance, Trial Balance Period, and Trial Balance Test.

 - Second, the role of the Trial Balance Period in the Accounting Cycle.

 - Third, finding and fixing accounting errors during the Trial Balance Period.

 - Fourth, example Trial Balance Summaries for preparing definitive financial reports.

-The terms trial balance and trial balance period refer to an error-checking step in the accounting cycle.
-The terms have meaning only in companies that use a double entry accounting system.
+Trial balance and trial balance period refer to an error-checking step in the accounting cycle.
+The terms have meaning only in companies that use a double-entry accounting system.

-Exhibit 1 below shows the major steps in the accounting cycle.
-Firms complete the entire cycle once every accounting period.
+Exhibit 1 below shows the significant steps in the accounting cycle.
+Firms complete the entire sequence once every accounting period.
 Here, note that accountants create a trial balance after posting all the period's transactions to the general ledger but before they transfer account balances to the period's financial reports.

 Trial Balance in the Accounting Cycle